Mureck

 Mureck (Cmurek, archaic: Cmürek) is a municipality in the district of Südoststeiermark in the Austrian state of Styria.
 Administrative reforms in Styria led to the merging on 1 January 2015 of the formerly separate municipalities of Mureck, Gosdorf, and Eichfeld, which includes the villages of Hainsdorf-Brunnsee and Oberrakitsch.
 The new municipality is named Mureck.

 Geography

-Mureck is situated in the south of Styria, on the border with Slovenia.
+Mureck is located in southern Styria, on the border with Slovenia.

 Constituent parts of Mureck municipality

 The municipality comprises the communities of: